CivicSpleen/ambry_sources/README.rst

 Ignoring slow tests while developing (requires pytest installation).
 .. code-block:: bash

     py.test tests/test_sources -k-slow

 Installing Extras in Development
 --------------------------------

 The package defines two extras, geo, for geographic file formats, and fdw, for the Foreign Data Wrappers.
-To install these extras in develop:
+To install these extras in develop, run from the root of the distribution:

 .. code-block:: bash